François Spirito: World War II

 During World War II, Carbone and Spirito joined the Carlingue which collaborated with the Germans in France; in return, the local civilian authorities in Marseilles were expected to ignore their criminal activities.
 They also profiteered from black marketeering, supplying German soldiers with hard to obtain goods.

 Carbone died on 16 December 1943 in a train crash caused by the resistance sabotaging the train.
 Spirito carried on the clan's affairs.
 After the French Liberation, Spirito fled to Spain and thence to South America.

 Post-WWII

 In 1946, Spirito moved to Montreal.
 From here he organised smuggling heroin shipments into New York.
-The distribution in New York was handled by the Tommy Lucchese family.
+The distribution in New York was handled by the Lucchese Crime Family.

 Spirito was arrested in New York on 23 August 1951, on suspicion of drug smuggling.
-Whilst he was in custody, on 24 October, the French Court of Appeal found him guilty, in his absence, of theft and sentenced him to 20 years hard labour.
+Whilst he was in custody, on 24 October, the French Court of Appeal found him guilty, in his absence, of theft and sentenced him to 20 years of hard labour.
 The French authorities requested his extradition on November 15 of that year.
-He was sentenced to 2 years imprisonment by the New York court in February 1952.
-At the end of 1953, soon after his release from prison, Spirito was deported from the US to France for entering the country illegally.
+In February 1952, a federal court in New York sentenced Spirito to two years in prison on drug trafficking charges.
+At the end of 1953, soon after his release from prison, Spirito was deported from the U.S. to France for entering the country illegally.

 Spirito died on 9 October 1967 in Toulon, France.